vstinner/misc/cpython/pep-coordinated-python-release.rst

 The PEP involves maintainers of the `selected projects`_ in the Python release cycle.
 There are multiple benefit:

-* Detect more bugs before a Python release
+* Detect more bugs before a Python final release
-* Discuss and maybe revert incompatible changes before a Python release
+* Discuss and maybe revert incompatible changes before a Python final release
-* Increase the number of projects compatible with the next Python when the new Python is released
+* Increase the number of compatible projects when the new Python final version is released

 Too few projects are involved in the Python beta phase
 ------------------------------------------------------